Tpj-root/isro/Quiz_Assessment.md

 d.
 All the instruments observe the same celestial object at a given time

-a.
+Ans: a.
 All the instruments observe different celestial objects at a given time

 What kind of orbit does ISRO’s ASTROSAT have?